tabenius/build-a-saas-with-next-js-supabase-stripe-and-sequin/26-configure-stripe-for-production-and-deploy-next-js-application-with-vercel/README.md

 2. Update everywhere [http://localhost:3000](http://localhost:3000) is referenced in our application to use the CLIENT_URL environment variable, which can be set to localhost in .env.local.
 3. Create a GitHub repo, and commit and push all of our changes.
 4. Create a Vercel account, import project from GitHub, configure all environment variables and deploy!
-5. Use our Vercel domain to configure our Customer Portal and Webhooks in Stripe.
+5. Use our Vercel domain to configure our Customer Portal and ~~Webhooks in Stripe~~.
-6. Update STRIPE_SIGNING_SECRET environment variable in Vercel and manually redeploy.
+6. ~~Update STRIPE_SIGNING_SECRET environment variable in Vercel and manually redeploy~~.
 7. Update our Site URL in Supabase and remove our test user and profile records.
-8. Create a function hook in Supabase to use our Vercel domain
+8. ~~Create a function hook in Supabase to use our Vercel domain~~

 We now have a SaaS application deployed to the Internet that we can start making that side hustle money from!! 🎉